Marsko94/marsko94/README.md

 - 💬 Ask me about curling and metafoos

-- Feel free to reach out if you have any business ideas or projects you need a consultant for
+- Feel free to reach out if you have any business ideas or projects you need help for.

+- Also check out my medium blog articles: https://medium.com/@markusskogvold/5-essential-books-for-developers-and-tech-leaders-in-2023-700b78e4a90b

 ### :hammer_and_wrench: Languages and Tools: